-Abstract: The notice of proposed rulemaking seeks to facilitate opportunities for flexible, efficient, and reliable spectrum use employing cognitive radio technologies.
-The Commission seeks to ensure that our rules and policies do not inadvertently hinder development and deployment of such technologies, but instead enable a full realization of their potential benefits.
+Abstract: The notice of proposed rulemaking seeks to facilitate opportunities for flexible, efficient, and reliable spectrum use employing

 The Report and Order modified the Commission's rules to reflect ongoing technical developments in cognitive radio technologies.
 In light of the Commission's experience with these rules, the Commission modified and clarified the equipment rules to further facilitate the development and deployment of software defined and cognitive radios.